fbpx

 What About Salt Water Pools?

-You’ll still need to blow out your lines.
-But you’ll also need to remove your salt water chlorinator, drain it, and store it.
-Flip the circuit breaker and make sure power and gas to the heater are off.
-Then store any controllers, robotic cleaners, and other electronics indoors for the winter.
+You’ll still need to blow out your lines, but you’ll also need to remove your salt water chlorinator, drain it, and store it.
+Flip the circuit breaker and make sure the power and gas to the heater are off.
+Then, store any controllers, robotic cleaners, and other electronics indoors for the winter.

-You have a couple choices for covering your pool in the off season.
-The weather in your region and your budget will probably determine which type you go with.
+You have a couple of choices for covering your pool in the offseason.
+The weather in your region and your budget will probably determine which type you choose.

 Regular Winter Cover

 This will protect your pool from contaminants and keep all the chemistry work you’ve done nicely under wraps.
-Use water tubes or pool cover weights to keep it from sinking into your pool over time.
-They’ll also prevent any gaps along the edges of your pool.
+Use water tubes or pool cover weights to keep the water from sinking into your pool over time.
+They’ll also prevent gaps along the edges of your pool.
 The cover manufacturer’s instructions may suggest how many tubes to use, so read them carefully.

-Be sure you have a pool cover pump to remove pooling water from the cover, both to protect the cover and any people or animals who could become trapped or drown in that pooled water.
+Be sure you have a pool cover pump to remove pooling water from the cover.
+This will protect the cover and any people or animals who could become trapped or drown in the pooled water.

 Protect your pool cover by keeping it clean, but don’t use anything sharp like a shovel or rake.
 A regular push broom works well to remove leaves and even a few inches of snow at a time.
 You can also use a rubber broom with a squeegee to help remove water.
 Even though you don’t need to clean your pool daily when it’s closed, it’s good to check on the cover regularly.